Biden is heading to Hollywood for a major fundraiser featuring Steven Spielberg and Shonda Rhimes

 This being Hollywood, there is a bit of intrigue and melodrama playing out.

-Katzenberg now serves as an adviser of Biden’s campaign and will be hosting his own fundraising “meeting” during Biden’s California visit, according to three people with direct knowledge of the event who insisted on anonymity to provide details.
+Katzenberg, now co-chairman of Biden’s campaign, will be hosting his own fundraising “meeting” during Biden’s California visit, according to three people with direct knowledge of the event who insisted on anonymity to provide details.

 Should Katzenberg be outshined, it could help reshuffle a Hollywood pecking order that has been in place since Bill Clinton was president.